 The application process

-These systems will open for registrations in September/October.
+These systems will open for registrations in October.

 Guidance and help options are available on their websites through the registration.

-Search and select The National Modern Languages SCITT, Silverdale School at UCAS or APPLY to complete the application online.
+Search and select The National Modern Languages SCITT, Silverdale School at DfE Apply to complete the application online.

 Your application will arrive in school immediately and we begin the recruitment process with a shortlisting exercise which looks at applicants’ strengths and weaknesses.